 Remember, managing money well is a journey, not a destination.
 It’s okay to start small and gradually build up your financial skills over time.

 Read on for more personal money management tips.

 The difficulty many of us have is that we have not been effectively shown how to manage money.
 We might have seen how our parents, friend’s or celebrities do it, but that may or may not have been a good example.

-Once we have left home, we are at the mercy of advertising and social media to see how we think or how we are told to manage our money to make us happy, i.e. spend of much of it as we can.
+Once we have left home, we are at the mercy of advertising and social media to see how we think or how we are told to manage our money to make us happy, i.e., spend as much of it as possible.